GACJ/complib-help/docs/compositions/adding_compositions_tabs_general.md

 ## Allow save if false
 The vast majority of compositions that change ringers use are true (i.e., not false).
+See [Composition properties > Truth](composition_properties.md/#truth) for an explanation of what it means for a composition to be true.

 By default, Complib will not allow you to save or publish a composition which is false.
 Enabling this option will override that behaviour, allowing a false composition to be saved.

 A false composition will be indicated with a ![Icon: false](../img/false.svg) next to its title on its composition page and in search results.